 Once you have narrowed down the place, timing, color, size and fragrance, you can begin selecting your bulbs.

-If you’re looking for tiny and early, consider crocus, snowdrops, dwarf iris, tiny daffodils or even miniature tulips.
+- If you’re looking for tiny and early flowering bulbs: consider crocus, snowdrops, dwarf iris, tiny daffodils or even miniature tulips.

-And, don’t forget to check the bloom timing.
+- And, don’t forget to check the bloom timing.
 Some spring flowering bulbs can begin popping up in mid-winter.
-Others won’t flower until nearly summer.
+But others won’t flower until nearly summer.
+So adding a variety of spring flower bulbs that open at different times will help extend your blooms!

-Too, most spring bulbs will thrive in sunnier spots where they are more likely to stand up tall and flower well.
-If you’re trying to fill in an area in deeper shade, try popping in Trilliums, which work well as forest understory and will eventually naturalize in the right settings.
+- If you’re trying to fill in an area in deeper shade, try popping in Trilliums, which work well as forest understory and will eventually naturalize in the right settings.
+But keep in mind thatmost spring bulbs will thrive in sunnier spots where they are more likely to stand up tall and flower well.

-If you are able to feel your bulbs before buying them, select firm ones that are well dried.
+- Feel your bulbs before buying them if you can.
+And select firm ones that are well dried.
 Do not choose any that are mushy or totally shriveled up.